 Where to eat in Grand Bayonne or Petit Bayonne?

-- Le Pavé, 8 rue des Gouverneurs, next to the cathedral, at lunchtime for the delicious market menu.
+- Le Pavé, 8 rue des Gouverneurs, next to the cathedral, at lunchtime for the delicious market menu and the dining room in the vaulted cellar.

 - My little warung, Quai des Corsaires, next to the Basque Museum, for an Asian dish on the go.

-- La Rôtisserie du Roy Léon, 8 rue de Coursic in Petit Bayonne, in the evening for a hearty and traditional regional menu.
+- La Rôtisserie du Roy Léon, 8 rue de Coursic in Petit Bayonne, in the evening for a hearty and traditional Gascony menu.

 Private tour guide Bayonne and Basque Country.